giusguerrini/xwterm/doc/60-coding-conventions.md

 ### ...for C programmers
-Dear C programmer, I have wonderful news for you: the Lord is not going to punish you for doubling an array, nor for not sorting it in place.
-In His infinite mercy, He hasn't even punished those who invented the `cmd.exe` syntax.
+Dear C programmer, I have Good News for you: the Lord is not going to punish you for having duplicated an array, nor for not having sorted it in place.
+In His infinite mercy, He hasn't even punished those who invented the `cmd.exe` syntax [^note].

+Dear C programmer, listen: release the burden of guilt that oppresses you for every single byte you wasted, for every single machine cycle you added.
+Managed languages like JavaScript and Python are there to set us free!

-Dear C programmer, I know what lies deep within your soul: the longing for a simple life, filled with small joys.
+Dear C programmer, "mon semblant, mon frère!", I am one of you too.
+I know what lies deep within your soul: the longing for a simple life, filled with small joys.
 The love for old things, from a time when the world was simple and people knew how a CPU worked.

-Dear C programmer, "mon semblant, mon frère!".
+Today nobody cares about memory and processor usage anymore.
+But, in the depths of our passionate hearts, we preserve the awareness of how valuable a well-optimized piece of code is.
+"We few, we happy few, we band of brothers".

+[^note]: Some people interpret this as a key piece of evidence in favor of atheism.

 ### ...for programmes in `[ "Angular", "Electron", "React", "Vue"... ]`
 You had a difficult childhood and learned early on how harsh life can be.
 Browsers were unreliable, ready to betray you at the first opportunity.